tbaggett/xfgloss/README.md

  - The default XF EntryCell renderer on iOS doesn't take the accessory view into account when positioning/sizing the text entry field.
 I plan to submit a PR that corrects this issue.

  - OnPlatform won't assign a value to an attached property when the binding is declared in Xaml **if Xaml compilation is enabled** ([verified issue by Xamarin](https://bugzilla.xamarin.com/show_bug.cgi?id=37371)).
-The workaround for this issue is to disable Xaml compilation for the Xaml files where you want to specify a binding for one of XFGloss's attached properties.
-Here's a code example taken from the verified issue that will fail when Xaml compilation is enabled:
+The workaround for this issue is to disable Xaml compilation for the Xaml files where you want to specify platform-specific binding.
+Here's a code example taken from the verified issue.
+The binding won't update when the app is executed if Xaml compilation is enabled.

         <Button>
         	<Grid.Row>